Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Background

+Considering sensitive group membership alone is not sufficient to establish fairness.
+While the relevance of \snob~is not exclusive to the task of occupation classification nor to gender, its potential harms stem from tight connections with existing patterns and forms of discrimination in contexts where individuals that belong to a marginalized group but have more similarities to the dominant group, such as adherence to social norms, are treated more favorably.
+Thus, in this paper we study \snob~through a case study in the occupation classification context.
+In this section, we provide background on various axes of gender and how they are operationalized in the workplace and in the use of English language.
+We also describe existing approaches to address gender bias in tasks related to automated hiring.

-In the literature, the term "gender" is a proxy for different constructs depending on the context \citep{keyes2021you}.
-It may mean \textit{gender identity}, which is one's “felt, desired or intended identity” \cite[p.2]{glick2018data}, or \textit{gender expression}, which is how one "publicly expresses or presents their gender... others perceive a person’s gender through these attributes" \cite[p.1]{ontario}.
-These concepts are also related to \textit{gender norms}, i.e. "the standards and expectations to which women and men generally conform," \cite[p.717]{mangheni2019gender} including personality traits, behaviors, occupations, and appearance \citep{agius2012trans}.
-Gender norms are closely related to and provide a frame of reference for \textit{stereotypes} \citep{jost2005exposure}, which are ingrained beliefs (biases) about what a particular group's traits are and should be \citep{sherif1936psychology, cryan2020detecting}.
+\paragraph{The Multiplicity of Gender} The term ``gender'' is a proxy for different constructs depending on the context \citep{keyes2021you}.
+It may mean \textit{gender identity}, which is one's “felt, desired or intended identity” \cite[p.2]{glick2018data}, or \textit{gender expression}, which is how one ``publicly expresses or presents their gender... others perceive a person’s gender through these attributes'' \cite[p.1]{ontario}.
+These concepts are also related to \textit{gender norms}, i.e. ``the standards and expectations to which women and men generally conform,'' \cite[p.717]{mangheni2019gender} including personality traits, behaviors, occupations, and appearance \citep{agius2012trans}.
 These various notions of social gender encompass much more than the categorical gender labels that are used as the basis for group fairness approaches \citep{cao2019coref}.
+Using name or pronouns as a proxy for gender \citep{sen2016race, bolukbasi2016man} reinforces categorical definitions, which leads to further harms to those who are marginalized by these reductive notions \citep{keyes2021you,larson2017gender,mitchell2020diversity}.
 We focus on discrimination related to the ways that individuals' gender expression adhere to social gender norms.

-There is a growing body of work on how language models operationalize stereotypes, which are related to social norms.
-Datasets such as StereoSet \citep{nadeem2020stereoset} and CrowS-Pairs \citep{nangia2020crows} aim to provide benchmarks to characterize the extent of stereotyping in language models.
-These works have varying definitions of stereotypes \citep{blodgett-etal-2021-stereotyping}.
-We focus on social norms as a broader phenomenon than stereotypes, which are often embedded into social norms \citep{russell2012perceptions}.
-Since our notion of social norms arise from the language of the dataset, we capture not only stereotypes but gender-related patterns present in the data.
-For example, the mention of a women's college or fraternity in one's biography is a proxy for gender; it is a norm rather than a stereotype that people who attend women's colleges identify as "she" while those who participate in fraternities identify as "he".